bramley/phplist-plugin-statistics/README.md

 ## Version history ##

     version     Description
-    2.1.29+20200416 Display dates using the date format configuration 2.1.28+20200306 Rework handling of attribute DAO
+    2.2.0+20210208  Use FPDF to create the campaign PDF report 2.1.29+20200416 Display dates using the date format configuration 2.1.28+20200306 Rework handling of attribute DAO
     2.1.27+20190730 Reduce the number of tabs displayed